ahujatejas06/iitk-traveller-docs-2/code.md

 ## kd_3
 Decrements the address stored at mem_3 by 1.

+## eshop_1
+Squares the value stored at the address pointed to by mem_1 and stores it at the address pointed to by mem_1.
+This operation isn't valid for EOS literals.

+## eshop_2
+Squares the value stored at the address pointed to by mem_2 and stores it at the address pointed to by mem_2.
+This operation isn't valid for EOS literals.

+## doaa_1
+Prints the ASCII value of the integer stored at mem[mem_1].
+This will result in an error if the value stored at mem[mem_1] does not exist or is not convertible to a valid ASCII character.

+## doaa_2
+Prints the ASCII value of the integer stored at mem[mem_2].
+This will result in an error if the value stored at mem[mem_2] does not exist or is not convertible to a valid ASCII character.

+## airstrip_land_1
+This landmark takes in input of a string.
+Each character of the string is converted to its ASCII value and stored at the address pointed to by mem_1.
+The pointer mem_1 is incremented until the EOS character is encountered.
+The flag is set to true and 0 is stored at the address pointed to by mem_1 at the location of the EOS character.

+## airstrip_land_2
+This landmark takes in input of a string.
+Each character of the string is converted to its ASCII value and stored at the address pointed to by mem_2.
+The pointer mem_2 is incremented until the EOS character is encountered.
+The flag is set to true and 0 is stored at the address pointed to by mem_2 at the location of the EOS character.
 ## airstrip_takeoff_1
 prints one character at a time after integer to ascii conversion of the value pointed to by mem_1.
 The pointer mem_1 is incremented until the flag is encountered on mem_flag[mem_1].

 ## airstrip_takeoff_2
 prints one character at a time after integer to ascii conversion of the value pointed to by mem_2.
 The pointer mem_2 is incremented until the flag is encountered on mem_flag[mem_2].

 ## pronite_1
 Sets the flag to true at the address pointed to by mem_1.
 It sets the value pointed to by mem_1 to 0.